This blog post is all about the Kandy to Ella train in Sri Lanka.

 Some further advice, make sure to play it safe the night before the train with what you choose to eat.
 It wouldn’t be the best time to try some street food if you need close-proximity access to a toilet the next day.

-13. Prepare for pushing
+13. Prepare for Pushing

 In the UK and Ireland, queuing is something that we naturally follow without even thinking.
 However, in other parts of the world, this custom is not followed quite as strongly (to put it lightly).